DjordjePetrovic014/the-smoke-record-store/README.md

 **How they work**

 - Each scenario selects and processes albums from the filtered pool using a defined method or method combination (SC, PRF, SOP, Shuffle).
-- Scenarios may be built to prioritize watched albums, focus on genre or format dominance, split the store, or simulate curated digging logic.
+- Scenarios may be built to prioritize watched albums, focus on genre or format dominance, split the store, or simulate guided digging logic.
 - Each scenario returns **5 final picks**, generated according to the rules, filters and budget constraints active at that moment.

 ---